pqnelson/pqnelson.github.com/_posts/2015-12-27-tutorial-automath.md

 2. The `for` function is the universal quantifier.
 We call it as `for([z:term]<z>predicate)`, which should translate intuitively as "for each _z_, the predicate on _z_ holds."
-3. We have two "queues" of parameters, namely `a:prop, b:prop` and `p:[z:term]prop`.
+3. We have two "branches" in the context "tree", namely (i) `a:prop, b:prop` and (ii) `p:[z:term]prop`.
 When defining functions, we need to specify a variable before the `*` asterisk, which will signal to Automath to find the queue with the variable, and select the sublist from the head of the queue to the symbol given.

-(So, `a *` would tell Automath to look in the `a:prop, b:prop` queue, take the symbols from the head of the list until it gets to `a`, and inclusively use that as the parameters for the given function.)
+   (For example: the context part `a * ...` would tell Automath to look in the `a:prop, b:prop` queue, take the symbols from the head of the list until it gets to `a`, and inclusively use that as the parameters for the given function.)